molcathy/python/70-mocking.md

     - MagicMock
     - monkeypatch
     - fixtures
+Nest I will have to look attempt to understand how each tool work on its own and then to understand how to couple them toughener.

 * is required for cases where your application interacts with systems outside your program aka collaborators:
     - file system